-Adrienne believes the greatest adventures in life are most likely ones that are a little hard on your body, but why let that slow you down?
-After working as a kid’s ski instructor in Colorado for several years out of college and spending a summer working in Denali Park, Alaska, she learned the importance of taking care of your body.
-Activities that challenge the mind and body simultaneously while also connecting one to the natural wonders of the world may enliven the soul, but also can wreak havoc on your leg, back, and neck muscles.
+After working as a kid’s ski instructor in Colorado for several years out of college and spending a summer working in Denali National Park, Alaska, I learned the importance of taking care of the body.
+Activities that challenge the mind and body simultaneously while also connecting one to the natural wonders of the world may enliven the soul, but also can wreak havoc on the muscles without a proper self-care routine.

-If you want to play hard, you’ve got to recover harder… Adrienne loves travelling whenenver life allows, particularly to places that allow her to be outside in the most unscathed of natural spaces.
-Whether it be skiing down a mountain or portaging into the Boundary Waters, Adrienne loves adventure, and knows that the biggest adventures require the most self-care at home.
-Through massage therapy, yoga, pilates, meditation, and writing, she’s been dedicating her life to developing the best mind-body care routines to keep you climbing mountains, or pursuing life as usual, without letting pain and tension slow you down.
+If you want to play hard, you’ve got to recover harder… I love traveling whenever life allows, particularly to places that allow me to be outside in the most unscathed of natural spaces (or to a good music festival).
+Whether it be skiing down a mountain or kayaking Minnesota’s amazing waterways, I love a good adventure, and I know that the biggest adventures require the best self-care at home.
+Through massage therapy, yoga, playful exercise, meditation, and writing, I have been dedicating my life to developing the best mind-body care routines to keep you climbing mountains, or pursuing life as usual, without letting pain and tension slow you down.